Nawaz Sharif Fast Facts

 December 2000-August 2007- In exile in Saudi Arabia.

-October 29, 2004 - Sharif's father dies and he seeks a brief return to Pakistan to attend the funeral, after serving only four of his 10-year exile in Saudi Arabia.
+October 29, 2004 - His father dies and Sharif seeks a brief return to Pakistan to attend the funeral, after serving only four of his 10-year exile in Saudi Arabia.
 The request is denied.

-August 23, 2007 - Pakistan's Supreme court lifts the exile imposed on Sharif.
+August 23, 2007 - Pakistan's Supreme Court lifts the exile imposed on Sharif.
 He served only seven of his 10-year exile.

 September 10, 2007 - Attempts to return to Pakistan but is deported just hours after his arrival.